berkeley-dsep-infra/datahub/docs/admins/incidents/2022-01-20-package-dependency-upgrade-incident.md

 ### Technical improvements

-1. {{(We provide what our instructors want us to provide.
-Guiding question for the technical improvement is "How can we ensure that both instructors like Andrew Bray AND Fernando Perez can thrive in the suite of offerings we provide.
-Considering that, Segmenting Datahub into 2 different hubs focused on 2 different needs.
-One hub undergoes change on a regular basis while the other hub remains the same for the entire semester except for changes at the start and end of the semester.
-That way, instructors requesting regular changes can use the changing hub and share the risks of this approach with us.
-While instructors who like the stable version of Datahub, can use that without worrying about continous improvement and its impact on the hub's stability"))}}[]
-2. {{Enabling logging mechanism across R hubs (Yuvi to fill in with required details)}}[]
+1. {{ Enabling logging mechanism across all hubs to track future outages }}
-3. {{ Develop automated test cases that check the sanity of the different services whenever a PR gets merged in staging}} [link to github issue]
+2. {{ Adapt 2I2C testing suite to develop automated test cases that check the sanity of the different services whenever a PR gets merged in staging}} [link to github issue]
-4. {{ Investigate the reason why pager duty did not throw an alert for 5xx errors when the hubs went down.
+3. {{ Investigate the reason why pager duty did not throw an alert for 5xx errors when the hubs went down.
 Fix the alerting mechanism so that they notify all kind of errors }} [link to github issue]
+4. {{ Adding R Studio as part of Repo2Docker}} [link to github issue]

 # Actions